Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Introduction

-Russel et al. (2020) previously proposed the framework of Robust CMDPs (RCMDPs) \cite{Russel2020}, which optimises the CMDP with the worst-case dynamics model in the uncertainty set, effectively combining RMDPs and CMDPs.
-To optimise RCMDP policies, Russel et al. propose the Robust Constrained Policy Gradient (RCPG) algorithm \cite{Russel2020}, which combines a policy gradient algorithm with a Lagrangian relaxation for constraints and a worst-case dynamics computation for robustness.
+The recently proposed framework of robust CMDPs (RCMDPs) \cite{Russel2021} optimises the CMDP with the worst-case dynamics model in the uncertainty set, effectively combining RMDPs and CMDPs.
+To optimise RCMDP policies, the Robust Constrained Policy Gradient (RCPG) algorithm \cite{Russel2021} combines a policy gradient algorithm with a Lagrangian relaxation for constraints and a worst-case dynamics computation for robustness.
 RCPG regularly recomputes the worst-case dynamics by sorting the list of values from each state and then performing constrained minimisation of the value subject to the norm constraints (i.e. the maximal distance to the expected, or ``nominal'', dynamics).
 The algorithm may not be optimal for learning robust policies since a) the algorithm does not consider the combined objective of rewards and constraint-costs; b) immediately presenting worst-case dynamics may prevent learning important and representative patterns; and c) due to repeatedly performing constrained optimisation over a sorted value list, the transition distributions of all state-action pairs can be subject to large changes whenever a state has a changed value estimate.

-With the aim of solving these three problems, this paper proposes two algorithms.
-First, to mitigate problem a), a variant of RCPG is introduced, called RCPG with Robust Lagrangian, which computes the worst-case over the Lagrangian, which combines the expected cumulative reward with the expected cumulative constraint-cost into a single objective.
-Second, to mitigate all three problems, an algorithm called Adversarial RCPG is proposed, which uses an adversary to minimise the Lagrangian of the current RL policy subject to the constraints of the uncertainty set (e.g. the traditional L1 or L2 norm defined around the nominal model).
-Adversarial RCPG addresses the above-mentioned limitations of RCPG by: a) directly targetting the Lagrangian rather than either the worst-case value or constraint-cost; b) starting incrementally from the nominal dynamics and gradually making the problem more difficult and/or less representative of the data; and c) directly learning the transition dynamics by a gradual gradient descent.
+To mitigate these three problems, this paper proposes two algorithms.
+First, mitigating problem a), a variant of RCPG is introduced, called RCPG with Robust Lagrangian, which computes the worst-case over the Lagrangian, which combines the expected cumulative reward with the expected cumulative constraint-cost into a single objective.
+Second, to mitigate all three problems, an algorithm called Adversarial RCPG is proposed, which uses an adversary to minimise the Lagrangian of the current RL policy subject to the constraints of the uncertainty set (e.g. the L1 distance to the nominal model).
+Adversarial RCPG thereby addresses the above-mentioned limitations of RCPG by using a worst-case Lagrangian objective and by incrementally updating an adversary that represents the dynamics directly -- rather than updating the dynamics indirectly and abruptly based on a sorted value list.